 Former Speaker of the House of Commons and Member of Parliament for West Bromwich East.
 Two seasons ago, at the home game against Charlton Athletic, Betty presented Albion with a cheque from the Football Trust to help fund some of the ground redevelopment and was nearly sent flying by a miskicked ball from Lee Ashcroft during the warmup

-The Liberal Democrat MP for Northavon (near Bristol), and their Shadow Secretary for Social Security, he was brought up in Great Barr and used to go to Dartmouth High school in Sandwell, before studying at Oxford and moving South.
-Take a look at Steve's web site (or should that be "Webb" site - arf) at http://www.stevewebb.org.uk.
+The former Liberal Democrat MP for Northavon (near Bristol), and for a time their Shadow Secretary for Social Security, he was brought up in Great Barr and used to go to Dartmouth High School in Sandwell, before studying at Oxford and moving South.
 He might just be the only Baggies fan to be listed in "Who's Who".
 Unless, of course, you know better...

 Proving the cross-party support for Albion in the Houses of Parliament, the Labour MP for Dudley South is also a fan.
 Well, he'd have to be to get elected there, of all places, wouldn't he?